Shades of Morality

 During gameplay, we logged which choices players made and how long they took to decide.
 After the game, players filled in a questionnaire about their experience and how they felt about their choices.

 The results showed no significant difference in how moral players acted between the two modes.
-However, players took longer to choose immoral actions, showing hesitation.
-Players said in the questionnaire they still cared about their choices, but the game did not punish immoral behavior much.
+However, players took longer to choose immoral actions, showing hesitation. players reported in the questionnaire that they still cared about their choices, but the game did not punish immoral behavior sufficiently.
 Many players still preferred to act morally unless an immoral choice gave a clear reward.

-Although immortality did not seam to lead to more moral decisions overall, the project showed that decision-making is still influenced by gameplay context and rewards.
-Feedback suggested that players would be more impacted by mortality if the stakes were higher, such as permanently losing progress upon death.
-For the future, respawning could be removed, and the story could be strengthened to create deeper emotional ties with NPCs.
+Although immortality did not seem to lead to more moral decisions overall, the project showed that decision-making is still influenced by gameplay context and rewards.
+Feedback suggested that players would be more impacted by mortality if the stakes were higher.

 Our project paper "No Death, No Consequences?
-Immortality's Impact on Gaming Morality", can be downloaded here.
+Immortality's Impact on Gaming Morality" can be found here.

 Next Project Previous Project